n8n-io/n8n-docs/docs/integrations/builtin/credentials/microsoft.md

 ## Using OAuth

-!!! note "Note for n8n Cloud users"
+/// note | Note for n8n Cloud users
 You'll only need to click on the **Connect my account** button to connect your Microsoft account with n8n.
+///

 1. Access the [Microsoft Application Registration Portal](https://aka.ms/appregistrations){:target=_blank .external-link}.
 2. Click on the **Register an application** button.